Google tells us that ActiveCampaign gets, on average, double the hits when compared to ConvertKit.

 Plus plans and above have access to ActiveCampaign’s free email design service, meaning that someone will create a branded email template for you to use.

-Winner: Due to ConvertKit’s limitations, this is another clear win for ActiveCampaign!
+Winner: Due to ConvertKit’s limitations, and ActiveCampaigns wide range of well-designed templates, this is another clear win for ActiveCampaign!
 2-1.

 We give ActiveCampaign 5 stars for automation.
 It really does offer one of the most powerful solutions and makes it pretty easy for the user by offering plenty of templates and a visual flow-chart-style editor.